BListyg/Josephus/README.md

 > The problem — given the number of people, starting point, direction, and number to be skipped — is to choose the position in the initial circle to avoid execution.

+# Outline of the code

+* Takes a given number as an input

+* converts number to binary

+* Takes first digit of binary sequence and places it at the end

+* Reconverts new binary digit to Base 10.